gradio-app/gradio/guides/custom_interpretations_with_blocks.md

 You can see the demo below!

+<gradio-app space="freddyaboulton/sentiment-classification-interpretation-tabs"> </gradio-app>

 ## Closing remarks

 We did a deep dive 🤿 into how interpretations work and how you can add them to your Blocks app.

 We also showed how the Blocks API gives you the power to control how the interpretation is visualized in your app.

 Adding interpretations is a helpful way to make your users understand and gain trust in your model.
-Now you should have all the tools you need to add them to all of your apps!
+Now you have all the tools you need to add them to all of your apps!